Lufthansa A320 & A321 Business Class Review

 Other benefits of flying in Business Class within Europe are priority check-in and larger luggage allowance.
 However, again, you can get these same perks if you are Star Alliance Gold or Miles & More Senator or above.
 So if you are a Miles & More Elite or Star Alliance Gold members the real perk of flying Business Class is the middle seat is free and in most cases a much nicer meal.
 If on a full fare Business Class ticket you also have more flexibility if you need to change or cancel your trip, whereas, the flights I flew, I purchased a discounted Business fare that was non-refundable.
 All my flights were on time and for the most part Lufthansa is reliable and dependable (although they are currently having some labor issues), but for Intra-European flights I think I would give the edge to Swiss (and Austrian) and all things being equal I would choose Aeroflot or Turkish over any other European carrier.

 ** My wife and I flew last week from LHR to FRA on an A320neo.
 This plane also does not have power plugs, but does have USB ports (4 total) on bottom of seats in front of you.
 This may mean bulkhead does not have them and I am not sure about Economy.
 Also, I read (on Lufthansa Site) that the neo was supposed to have Wi-Fi.
 This flight did not have Wi-Fi nor any IFE.
 Lufthansa has recently introduced a new catering concept called "Tasting HEIMAT" (Taste of Home).
 Hard to tell from one flight and not having a hot entrée, but meal was impressive for a 1hr. flight.
 Outside of wearing a mask, the service and experience is the same as pre-Covid.
-The Lufthansa Lounge is open (Senator portion still closed) at the new LHR Terminal 2 as was the Lounges at FRA.
+The Lufthansa Lounge is open (Senator portion still closed) at the new LHR Terminal 2 as were the Lounges at FRA.
 Both Lounges had usual catering.